Date of Award

 The viscoplasticity model presented in this paper was able to get rough estimations of the creep response for the 3D printed carbon fiber with Onyx thermoplastic composite.
 The model seems to be more accurate at the lower temperatures for both stiff and less stiff composites.
 The model also seemed to be more accurate at all temperatures with the stiffer specimens, which would exhibit a weaker creep response.

 Scholarly Commons Citation

 Seifans, Alexander M., "Viscoplastic Study of 3D Printed Carbon Fiber Composites" (2020).
-Dissertations and Theses.
+Doctoral Dissertations and Master's Theses.
 524.